Pijler/lang-scanner/README.md

 -   Configure `methods` according to your framework (`__`/`trans` for Laravel, `t` for Vue/React).
 -   Always run with `check` in multi-language projects.
--   Enable `sort` for clean, ordered JSON files.
+-   Keep `sort` enabled for clean, ordered JSON files.
+-   Use `--no-update` in pipelines when you want validation only.
 -   Centralize shared configs with `extends`.

 Any improvement or correction can open a PR or Issue.